stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 # ['sepal length (cm)', 'sepal width (cm)']
 ```

 The data in this dataset is labeled.
-That means that any feature set corresponts to a Iris subspecies:
+That means that any feature set corresponts to an Iris subspecies:

 ``` python
 labels = iris.target